Unrealized Projects 1930-1934

 RED DUST (1931)

 MGM wanted to re-team Garbo with Gilbert for the film.
-The film was planned to be shot straight after Inspiration was finished.
+The film was planned to be shot right after Inspiration was finished.

 SOURCE: GARBO book